 I’m proud that it was our leader who first got the ball rolling on this kind of position – by talking not about the EU simply in terms of alliances, jobs and interests but in terms of peace and common progress.
 We have to build on this by talking to Liberal-minded voters about the humanitarian element of the European Union.

 In a funny sort of way, emphasising the kind of things that so anger UKIP voters, like international development aid through the Development Co-Operation Instrument and the European Development Fund, will help our chances when speaking to internationalist-minded voters.
 We should be making more noise with these voters about the work of peacekeeping wing EUFOR (which runs difficult but effective missions across central Africa) and of the diplomatic wing EEAS (which alongside the UN is maintaining order and governance in Kosovo) which is hardly recognised in the United Kingdom at all.

 This isn’t purely just something that’ll benefit the cause of the IN campaign, it provides us as a party with a fantastic opportunity too.
 In the aftermath of the general election, Mark Pack and David Howarth produced an impressive report called “The 20% Strategy; building a core vote for the Liberal Democrats” .
 The report highlighted that those more inclined towards us, who we should be converting into our supporters and core voters, are internationalist in outlook, and make up a serious chunk of the electorate (between 20-40%).
 Presented before us is a historic opportunity to build links with and get through to these voters, links we can build on to attract a new generation of internationalists to the party, and establish a core vote that boosts our capacity for bold rebirth.
 And hey, we might just win the most important vote of a lifetime in the process.

-* Guy Russo is an 18 year old member of the Queen Mary University of London Liberal Democrats.
+* Guy Russo was the Parliamentary Candidate in Enfield North at the General Election and is an Ex-President of the Queen Mary University of London Liberal Democrats.